 This is a comprehensive summary of the book Thinking in Systems: A Primer by Donella H. Meadows.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 Elegant presentation of the various systems that exist in the world.
 This book is a distillation of thirty years of systems modeling.
 Completed in 2001, Thinking in Systems doesn’t see the light of day till 2008 because of the unexpected death of the author.
 With her work, Meadows wants to enhance our ability to navigate around the increasingly complex feedback loops that are running the world.
 To help us spot damaging patterns in our behavior and institutions.
 Discover the true cause of the problems we encounter in order to make the right adjustments in both the way we think and act.